drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 Don't begin a conclusion to an essay by writing "In conclusion," "In summary," or some such.
 As the Harvard Writing Center explains: "These phrases can be useful--even welcome--in oral presentations.
 But readers can see, by the tell-tale compression of the pages, when an essay is about to end.
 You'll irritate your audience if you belabor the obvious."
 #### court cases
 Italicize the names of parties in court cases, e.g., *Roe v.
 Wade,* both in MLA style and in legal citation style that you'll use if you take Legal Writing.
+#### *counsel*, *council*, *consul*
+These words are often confused.
+[This handoutfrom The University of Denver School of Law](https://www.law.du.edu/documents/aap/writing-tips-counsel-council-and-consul.pdf) can help you figure out which of these words you really mean.

 # D